 Take heed is from 'horao' which is translated 'see' 51 times but take heed only a few.
 The guard most certainly knew what being Rhomaios meant.
-This Paul, because of his unique status, could not be tried in an Roman administrative court, but only at law.

-By this time in the history of Rome, because the economy was in decline and the government was in debt, a free status could be purchased in order to raise funds.
-You could literally be redeemed from if you had enough gold by purchasing the status of Rhomaios.
+This Paul could not be tried in an administrative court, but only at law.
+By this time, because the Roman economy was in decline, the purchase of such a position or status was allowed in order to raise funds.
+You could literally be redeemed by such a purchase in gold.